-1 (4) Cumulative impacts of all plan amendments, including those approved since the original 2 adoption of the plan, shall be considered in the evaluation of proposed plan amendments.
+(4) Cumulative impacts of all plan amendments, including those approved since the original adoption of the plan, shall be considered in the evaluation of proposed plan amendments.

-3 4 Findings: A table showing the cumulative impacts of all proposed amendments being 5 considered in 2025 will be provided as part of the SEPA analysis.
+Findings: A table showing the cumulative impacts of all proposed amendments being considered in 2025 will be provided as part of the SEPA analysis.

-6 7 (5) Plan policy and other text amendments including capital facilities plans must be consistent 8 with the GMA, SMA, CWPP, other comprehensive plan goals and policies, and, where 9 applicable, Town comprehensive plans and adopted inter-local agreements.
+(5) Plan policy and other text amendments including capital facilities plans must be consistent with the GMA, SMA, CWPP, other comprehensive plan goals and policies, and, where applicable, Town comprehensive plans and adopted inter-local agreements.

-10 11 Findings: Not applicable, as the staff's recommendation is to keep the UGA in its current form.
+Findings: Not applicable, as the staff's recommendation is to keep the UGA in its current form.

-12 13 Conclusion(s)
+Conclusion(s)

-14 15 1.
-The County's LCA for Harrah represents a surplus of 40 acres of vacant residentially zoned land 16 and a surplus of 4.5 acres of vacant commercially zoned land within the current UGA for all non- 17 industrial uses through 2046.
-These surpluses create a 1,567% MCF, warranting a potential 18 reduction in the town's UGA.
+1. The County's LCA for Harrah represents a surplus of 40 acres of vacant residentially zoned land and a surplus of 4.5 acres of vacant commercially zoned land within the current UGA for all non-industrial uses through 2046.
+These surpluses create a 1,567% MCF, warranting a potential reduction in the town's UGA.
+2. Because the GMA requires the UGA to accommodate growth for only 22 years (i.e., from 2024 to 2046), the UGA should not be expanded but could be reduced in size.
+Staff aims to continue examining and engaging with the Town on areas to rezone, remove, and/or resize from the UGA when more time can be spent on public engagement and planning for water, sewers, and streets.

-19 20 Recommendation(s)
+Recommendation(s)